 Help us keep you safe

-We are working with our passengers to support safe air travel, as restrictions ease and flight schedules increase.
+We are working with our passengers to support safe air travel.

 A range of hygiene and communication measures are in place throughout the terminal to help keep our passengers safe, including increased cleaning and hand sanitiser available in several locations.